zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#commands"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Samples/Basic/ViewModels/FormsSampleBasicBlade.ts", "section": "forms#commands"}

 Because the `EditScope` is being used, the save/discard commands can just call the `saveChanges()` or `revertAll()` methods on the edit scope to trigger the right action.